FIN-013: Reimbursement of Moving and Relocation ExpensesDate: 03/02/2005 Status: Final

 Reimbursable house-hunting expenses include the following for employee and spouse:

 The cost of transportation includes parking fees and tolls, plus actual expenses such as gas and oil (but not depreciation) for the use of a personal car.
 In lieu of actual costs, reimbursement may be made at the mileage rate in effect.
 The number of trips for house-hunting that are reimbursable is limited to three (3) for the employee and three (3) for the spouse.
 The maximum number of nights or reimbursable lodging is fifteen (15).
 A night of combined lodging for both the employee and spouse counts as one night.

 Limits on lodging and meals rates imposed by State Travel Regulations (see the Procurement Website and select “Travel and Meals”) are applicable to hotel and meals expenses incurred during house-hunting trips

 Reimbursement for reasonable lodging or rent may be claimed for a period of ninety (90) days not to commence earlier than thirty (30) days prior to the first day of work.
 Reasonable residential parking fees will be reimbursed during the ninety (90) days of temporary quarters.
 Expenses for meals may be claimed for the first thirty (30) days of residence in temporary quarters.
 Such expenses must be reasonable and necessary.
-Reimbursements for temporary quarters are taxable and appropriate taxes will be withheld.

 The following expenses relating to the sale of the primary residence are reimbursable: